laibamehnaz/Deep-Learning-Fall2022/README.md

-# Deep-Learning-Fall2022
+# Deep Learning 2022 Final project

-Final project for Deep Learning Fall2022
+To run our code use the following commands:

-to run the code:
+#### Training the model on mT5
 ```
 python DLfinalProject.py --output_dir /output/
     --train_data_dir /train_df.csv